logancyang/obsidian-copilot/README.md

 - All QA modes leverage retrieval augmentation with a **local index**, ensuring your data isn't sent to a cloud-based vector search service.
 - **Copilot Plus (in limited Alpha)**: supercharge your second brain with a **powerful AI agent** right inside your Obsidian vault.
 More powerful than anything else out there.
 [Learn more here](https://obsidiancopilot.com).

 Chat and Vault QA modes are completely free to use.
 Copilot Plus is currently in limited alpha and free to use for alpha testers.
-If you are interested in joining the alpha, please consider sponsoring the project! [learn more here](https://obsidiancopilot.com).

 ## Model Providers